briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

 maintenance equipment; and against the changing of final grade from that described by the final grading plan approved by the Village of Chagrin Falls.
-Any re-grading and/or obstruction placed within a maintenance easement may be removed by the Village of Chagrin Falls at the property owners’ expense.
+Any re-grading and/or obstruction placed within a maintenance easement may be removed by the Village of Chagrin Falls at the property owners' expense.
 (Ord.
 2016-79.
 Passed 12-12-16.)

 ## 1357.12   Maintenance and final inspection approval